mongodb/docs/source/administration/replication-architectures.rst

   situation.
 If a member does not have this capability (i.e. resource constraints,) set its ``priority`` value to ``0``.

-- A majority *of the set's* members exist in the main data center.
+- A majority of the set's members exist in the main data center.

-TODO: I don't understand why "of the set's" is emphasized.

 .. seealso:: ":doc:`/tutorial/expand-replica-set`."